CommandDash/commanddash/ROADMAP.md

 ---------------

-This document is designed to be a living record of the current and projected priorities for the Appium project.
+This document is designed to be a living record of the current and projected priorities for the fluttergpt project.
 It is, of course, always subject to change and exists solely to give the community an idea of where we're going.
-The roadmap is set by the Appium core team.
-If you have feature suggestions for Appium, please submit a [GitHub issue](https://github.com/Welltested-AI/fluttergpt/issues) and, if of sufficient size and approved by the team, it will be added here.
+The roadmap is set by the fluttergpt core team.
+If you have feature suggestions for fluttergpt, please submit a [GitHub issue](https://github.com/Welltested-AI/fluttergpt/issues) and, if of sufficient size and approved by the team, it will be added here.
 If you have concerns about the roadmap, you can e-mail the devs at `team@welltested.ai` or raise a GitHub issue.
 Note that